 Venous inflammation (phlebitis)

-Usually the superficial veins are affected (superficial phlebitis).
+Usually, the superficial veins are affected (superficial phlebitis).
 The inflammation occurs often in connection with varicose veins in the veins of the legs, although the veins of the arms and, rarely, the veins of the face and neck can also be affected.
 As a rule, phlebitis is restricted locally and can sometimes be very painful.
-The affected segment of the vein is visible as a red, warm and often swollen area on the skin.
+The affected segment of the vein is visible as a red, warm, and often swollen area on the skin.
 Inflammation caused by bacteria may cause fever.

-A specialist (phlebologist, angiologist, vascular surgeon, dermatologist) must be consulted immediately: blood clots (thromboses) may develop as a result of the venous inflammation.
+A specialist (phlebologist, angiologist, vascular surgeon, dermatologist) must be consulted immediately: blood clots (thromboses) may develop as a result of venous inflammation.
 If a deep leg vein is inflamed, this may cause a thrombosis that is also called deep vein thrombosis or phlebothrombosis.

 Causes of venous inflammation

 A slower blood flow is the most common cause of venous inflammation.
 It leads to inflammatory reactions on the weakened venous wall that is often predisposed by varicose veins.
 But venous inflammation can also occur where the vein is squeezed together over long periods by overly tight clothing or, for example, the edge of a hard chair.
-Another common cause are catheters that doctors place for infusions or giving medication and remain in the vein for several days.
+Another common cause is catheters that doctors place for infusions or giving medication and remain in the vein for several days.
 Venous inflammation can also be caused by an injury to the venous wall or by penetrating bacteria.
 It can also arise after operations and longer periods of confinement to a bed.